ucan-wg/awake/README.md

 #### 1.5.1.3 Output Message Key

-The one-time message key MUST be unique for every message since one Diffie-Hellman key with have changed, and the secret is updated per send or receipt.
+The one-time message key MUST be unique for every message since one Diffie-Hellman key will have changed, and the secret is updated per send or receipt.

 This key MUST be generated from the second 32-byte segment of the HKDF output.